Money can bring out the best in people, and it can bring out the worst.

 Like that dude who bought the patent to an Aids medicine, and raised its market price by – what was it?
 3000%?
 Something crazy.
 Incredibly nasty.

-Where’s the difference?
+So where’s the difference?

-In the person.
 Not in the money, because money is agnostic of right and wrong.

 This is a problem, because if you Do Good Work, eventually money will start coming your way.

-That’s silly, and it’s a disservice to the people you want to serve, because the more you make, the more you can scale and reach more people.
+That’s silly – and, it’s a disservice to the people you want to serve, because the more you make, the more you can scale and reach more people.

 So, stop blaming the money, and instead: want the money.

-People may have done things wrong with it, but as a tool, money itself deserves no blame.
+People may have done wrong things with it, but as a tool, money itself deserves no blame.